-Functional medicine seeks to identify and address the root cause of your struggles.
-With a "test, don't guess" approach, we are able to highlight key factors that may be holding you back from feeling your best.
-From there, we can develop a more individualized gut healing protocol that goes beyond any diagnosis.
+Functional medicine seeks to identify and comprehensively address the underlying root cause of your unique struggles.
+With a "test, don't guess" approach, we are able to thoroughly highlight key factors that may be holding you back from truly feeling your very best.

 A health intake questionnaire is a great place to start however, it's important to dig deeper as imbalances in your gut microbiome, also referred to as dysbiosis, can be identified on lab testing.
 Having lab work upfront allows for a more individualized plan and can end up saving you financially in the long run.